On the effects of biased quantum random numbers on the initialization of artificial neural networks: Biased QRNG

 with the indicator function

 for $k \in \{1,\dots,K\}$.
 Additionally, we consider a simplified theoretical description of the bin population by modeling the bit string as the result of a Bernoulli process with a single success probability $p$, \cref{eqn:bernoulli}.
-Based on this presumption, the predicted (possibly non-integer) population of the $k$th bin is given by
+That is, the bits represent \iid Bernoulli random variables.
+The integer $j \in \{0,\dots,\xi\}$ corresponding to a bit string $\boldsymbol{\tau}(j) \in \mathbb{B}^{C}$ is determined in analogy to \cref{eqn:I} such that $\sum_{i=0}^{C-1} \tau_{i+1}(j) 2^i = j$.
+The probability mass function of the resulting integers can consequently be written as